coders-school/templates/module1/01-template-functions.md

 ```
 <!-- .element: class="fragment fade-in" -->

 You can use `typeid().name()` to print variable type.
-You need to include `typeinfo` header for this.
-You can also notice, that instead of `typename` keyword, you can also use `class` keyword.
+You need to include the `typeinfo` header for this.
+You can also notice, that instead of the `typename` keyword, you can also use the `class` keyword.
 They are interchangeable.
 <!-- .element: class="fragment fade-in" -->

 ___